Intersystem Bonding Termination: How to Install per NEC 250.94

 - Accessible.

-- Located at the meter socket enclosure or the service equipment.
+- Located at or near the meter socket enclosure or the service equipment (or otherwise in a readily accessible location permitted by the NEC).

 - Equipped with capacity for at least three intersystem bonding conductors.

 A common mistake electricians see in the field is a cable or satellite technician driving an unapproved, isolated grounding rod for their system.
-This is a code violation and creates the very safety hazard the IBT is designed to prevent, as it establishes a separate ground reference.
-The code is clear: all systems must be bonded to the same grounding electrode via the established grounding electrode system.
+This creates a separate ground reference and undermines equipotential bonding; the NEC requires these systems be tied into the building’s established grounding electrode system so that all electrodes are bonded together and a single reference is maintained.

-Methods of Compliance: Installing an Intersystem Bonding Termination per NEC 250.94(A)
+Methods of Compliance: Installing an Intersystem Bonding Termination per the NEC (see Article 800)

-NEC 250.94(A) outlines the permitted methods for creating a compliant IBT.
-These methods ensure a robust and reliable connection point.
-While some might refer to this process as “interstate bonding,” the correct term is “intersystem bonding.”
+NEC Article 800 (800.94) outlines the permitted methods for creating a compliant IBT.
+These methods ensure a robust and reliable connection point and are commonly what AHJs expect to see at the service or meter.

 Method 1: The Intersystem Bonding Termination Device (IBTD)

 The most common and recommended method is to install a listed device specifically designed for this purpose.
-This device is often called a grounding bridge device.
-It’s a small terminal bar with multiple lugs for connecting the bonding conductor for communications systems.
-This device is then connected back to the electrical service’s grounding system.
+This device—often a small listed terminal bar or listed grounding/bonding device—provides multiple lugs for connecting the bonding conductor for communications systems.
+The device is then connected to the building’s grounded system.

 Method 2: Other Approved Means